Buy Now, Pay Later Explained: How BNPL Works, Top Providers and Hidden Costs

 Key Takeaways

-BNPL is no longer invisible to credit bureaus.
-As of fall 2025, FICO Score 10 factors in buy now, pay later data, and Affirm now reports all pay-over-time loans to Experian, Equifax and TransUnion — late payments can stay on your report for up to seven years.
+BNPL now factors into your credit score — as of fall 2025, FICO Score 10 incorporates BNPL loan data, meaning late payments can stay on your credit report for up to seven years.

 Summary generated by AI, verified by MoneyLion editors